bamboochen92518/Free-NTU-of-Bicycles/README.md

 - [x] Add video clipping code
 - [x] Upload result of step 7
 - [ ] Run test for high resolution video
-- [ ] Create a new branch for the LiDAR-based version
+- [x] Create a new branch for the LiDAR-based version
-- [ ] Run test for the LiDAR-based version
+- [x] Run test for the LiDAR-based version (The original repository's code is located in `/tmp2/b10902005/tmp/StreetUnveiler/`, which means I haven't created a new branch for it yet.)
 - [ ] Add visualize code to show learning curve
+- [ ] Integrate COLMAP from VGGT

 ### Reference